spacebanana420/ffscala/README.md

 FFscala is a simple wrapper library for the FFmpeg command line, written in Scala.

+FFscala works by using functions to transform your video encoding properties into a string composed of FFmpeg arguments.
+Before executing the command, the string is converted into a list of arguments so the command execution is independent of shell and OS, which makes it more portable.

 ### Example 1
 ```scala
 val transcodeVideo = { ffmpeg.openFile("/home/banana/Videos/gameplay.mov")